Skip to main content

 • Tasks — Tasks can be assigned to specific household members.

-• Estate Planning — Estate planning data (document completeness) is tracked per entity.
+• Estate Planning — Estate planning data is tracked per entity, and each adult's decision makers (POA, healthcare proxy, executor) flow through here.

 Portal Invites